timborn/SWR-Protector/readme.txt

     while a smaller ¼W resistor is about 6.3mm long.
 12. TODO: find a board size that lends itself to a box look for Hammond 1590 series die cast aluminum
+    I don't think these die cast boxes will do.
+Something with faceplates will be easier to drill for BNC & barrel jacks, and assemble.
 13. TODO: approriate mounting holes for #12
 14. DONE: several parts missing 3D images: barrel jack, relay, DIPs
 15. DONE: barrel jack should be replaced with 2-pin variety ended up using 3-pin for footprint and model as Ron says that's common 15a.
 DONE: barrel jack has 3D model
-16. TODO: consider V Refl and V Fwd test points coming out on a header along with +5 and GND to make micro easier to integrate.
+16. DONE: consider V Refl and V Fwd test points coming out on a header along with +5 and GND to make micro easier to integrate.
 17: RULE: PCB layout on 25 or 50 mils
     "I highly recommend you do not use a grid other than 50 mils